 Cost of Education

-Health insurance is offered to all graduate assistants including teaching assistants, research assistants, and graduate assistants who are employed by Student Services and other support units on campus.
+Health insurance is offered to all graduate assistants including teaching assistants, research assistants, and graduate assistants who are employed by Student Services and other support units on campus through United Healthcare.
 The university will cover 70 percent of the cost of the health insurance plan while graduate assistants will cover the remaining 30 percent through payroll deductions.
 In addition, graduate assistants can obtain health insurance for their spouses as well as their children; the graduate assistant is responsible for this additional cost.
 In order to do so, they must enroll in a separate plan with Student Resources.
 Full-time graduate students (who are not graduate assistants) can also receive health insurance; however, they will be responsible for the full cost of the health insurance plan.

 Fellows have the choice of living on or off-campus.
 Living on campus-in the residence halls, graduate/international student apartments, or student family housing-is a convenient option for many students.
 Cost includes all utilities, internet, and has the benefit of being close to classes.
 Charges are assessed on a semester basis and are charged directly onto a student’s account.
 Students can also choose to have a meal plan.
 The following sites can provide more information about on-campus housing: